Victor-Dixon/MeTuber/docs/cartoon_style_pro_migration.md

        },
    )
    ```
-3. **Adopt the wrappers** (`Cartoon`, `CartoonStyle`) for minimal code changes in automation or plugins that still expect the earlier signatures.
-4. **Document project-specific overrides** so downstream consumers know whether to rely on the new sharper defaults or to keep parity with the legacy appearance.
+3. **Document project-specific overrides** so downstream consumers know whether to rely on the new sharper defaults or to keep parity with the legacy appearance.

 ## Tracking Future Adjustments